Chenxi Wang (王晨曦)

 My current research is to build cross-layer systems for warehouse-scale computers.

-As an emerging datacenter architecture, resource-disaggregation aims to reorganize datacenter hardware of each kind into their dedicated resource servers to improve resource utilization and fault tolerance and simplify hardware adoption.
-These servers are connected by advanced network fabrics a such as Infiniband and Intel Fabrics.
+As an emerging datacenter architecture, resource-disaggregation aims to reorganize datacenter hardware of each kind into dedicated resource servers to improve resource utilization, fault tolerance and simplify hardware adoption.
+These servers are connected by advanced network fabrics, such as Infiniband and Intel Fabrics.
 As a result, the cloud application running on the resource-disaggregated cluster can get compute and memory resources from different servers.

-I developed a series of runtime systems to improve the data locality and reduce the resource racing problems of cloud applications running on the resource-disaggregated datacenter.
+I developed a series of runtime systems to improve data locality and mitigate resource contention problems in cloud applications running on the resource-disaggregated datacenter.
 Semeru[OSDI'20] separates the application threads and GC tracing threads of one program and schedules them to corresponding CPU servers and memory servers.
 As a result, the GC threads can run concurrently and continuously on the memory servers without interfering with the application threads running on CPU servers.
 At the same time, we also proposed Mako[PLDI'22], a low-pause, concurrent compaction algorithm for the resource-disaggregated cluster.
 MemLiner[OSDI'22] lines up the memory access of application threads and GC threads to reduce their interference, resulting in a small working set and clean access patterns for the prefetcher.

 The existing paging and swap systems are often used to manage the remote memory server.
 However, the current swap data plane was designed long ago for slow disk-based swapping and hence can become a major performance bottleneck when fast remote memory is used, such as 1) lack of performance isolation and (2) poor scalability.
 To solve these problems, I redesigned the swap system, Canvas[NSDI'23], to provide holistic resources isolation and adaptive management strategies, e.g., swap-entry allocation, prefetching and scheduling, for the diverse cloud applications.